egarrisxn/not-coolors/README.md

 - Implemented a user-friendly interface using Tailwind CSS, ensuring a clean and responsive design.
 - Utilized `react-hot-toast` for user feedback and `react-icons` for intuitive UI elements.
 - Managed project dependencies and build processes using `pnpm`.
-- Employed `next lint` to maintain code quality and consistency.
 - Leveraged Next.js features such as routing and server-side rendering for optimal performance.

 ## Technologies